PurpleCatGirl/SB-ATS/README.md

 # Firmware

-Please see here for the firmware: https://github.com/PurpleCatGirl/sb-ats_firmware
+Please see here for the modified SB-ATS firmware: https://github.com/PurpleCatGirl/sb-ats_firmware